A Roadmap for CMMC 2.0 Compliance for DoD Contractors

 Starting in 2021, the DoD began incorporating CMMC requirements into requests for information (RFIs) and requests for proposals (RFPs) for select procurements.
 In other words, the DoD started including CMMC requirements as part of the evaluation criteria for some contracts.

-In addition, it is very likely that proposals by contractors and subcontractors will be evaluated based on their level of compliance with CMMC 2.0 Level 2 practices—certainly when the phased implementation begins soon.
+In addition, it is very likely that proposals by contractors and subcontractors will be evaluated based on their level of compliance with CMMC 2.0 Level 2 practices—certainly when the phased implementation begins.
 Indeed, Kiteworks is already finding that some DoD contractors are evaluating proposals from subcontractors based on CMMC 2.0 compliance.
 (See Table 2 for a quick timeline for CMMC.)

 Key milestones on the CMMC timeline